justgage/redwyrms-wiki/Session Notes/Slack Session 8 .5 - Regendy (1242-04-10).md

 Dan Christensen  [8:22 PM](https://homeschool-dads.slack.com/archives/C04A3PEQY6S/p1668568952917639)

 [@Jonathan Ricks](https://homeschool-dads.slack.com/team/U0400TATY9Z) I hope Kem is sharing some of this out loud.
 I think you found some important clues.
 I'm pretty sure Deln somehow acquired the Phase Blade from Lt Kas.
-Also the [[master of the spider throne]] is a possibile match for Deln's "master" who he depicts something like an upsidedown spider. (edited)
+Also the [[Master of the Spider Throne]] is a possibile match for Deln's "master" who he depicts something like an upsidedown spider. (edited)

 ![](https://ca.slack-edge.com/T040QHMHTME-U040S21UE0G-0ea829da95ca-48)